 our natural-Dye process

-We achieve our color palette with the personal care of Maddalena and her assistants in the Studio using local plant materials and the cochineal bug.
+We achieve our color palette with the personal care of Maddalena and her assistants in the studio, using local plant materials and the cochineal bug.
 Due to the empirical process of natural dyeing, constant monitoring is essential to guarantee the results required.
 We develop unique hues and saturations for each custom project.

 Madda Studio Natural dye color for Mexico products